DimaSheiko/apep-docs/docs/framework/conditions/unit.md

 > ## incdmg.reset

--   This condition resets the incoming damage counter for the specified unit.
+!> **DEPRECATED**

+-   This condition is no longer necessary as damage tracking now automatically resets.
+Calling this function has no effect.

 #### Parameters